fmanclossi/TJBot-playbook/examples/Doggy/README.md

 It's very easy to build 'cause it provided with A4 format.
 Just print it on your printer and cut, fold, connect.

-# HAVE FUN and REPORT ISSUES!!!
-PHOTOS, VIDEOS, FEEDBACKS are WELCOME!

-### Level: some task could be tricky but could be performed under adult’s guidance
+## Level: some task could be tricky but could be performed under adult’s guidance

-### Requirements:
+## Requirements:
 Component |Doggy Basic | Doggy Standard | Doggy Advanced (Premium) | MiniDoggy
 --------- | ---------- | -------------- | -------------- | ---------
 TJBot setup with [JCBisson Node-Red nodes](https://github.com/fmanclossi/TJBot-playbook#jeancarl-node-red-examples) | Yes | Yes | Yes | Yes